How Much Does Tree Removal Cost In Toronto?

 • Cleanup is partial or full

-If one quote is much cheaper than the others, look at what might be missing.
-Lack of insurance, poor cleanup, or cutting corners on safety can make a “cheap” job very expensive in the long run.
+If one quote is much cheaper than the others, look closely at what might be missing.
+Lack of proper insurance, limited cleanup, unclear scope, or weak safety planning can make a cheap job more expensive later.

 Frequently Asked Questions